rickhull/runsible/README.md

 An executable `runsible` is provided, which parses a YAML file which is provided as a command line argument.
-The YAML file defines the runlist and settings, while the command line options for `runcible` can override the YAML settings.
+The YAML file defines the runlist and settings, while the command line options for `runsible` can override the YAML settings.

 Features